datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 When you only want to use pure Git repository hosting services without annex support, you can still allow others to obtain (some) file contents with some creativity:

-For one, you can use commands such as :command:`datalad download-url` or :command:`datalad addurls`  to retrieve files from web sources and register their location automatically.
+For one, you can use commands such as :dlcmd:`download-url` or :dlcmd:`addurls`  to retrieve files from web sources and register their location automatically.
-The first Chapter :ref:`chapter_datasets` demonstrates :command:`download-url`.
+The first Chapter :ref:`chapter_datasets` demonstrates :dlcmd:`download-url`.

-Other than this, you can rely on digital provenance in the form of :term:`run record`\s that allow consumers of your dataset to recompute a result instead of :command:`datalad get`\ing it.
+Other than this, you can rely on digital provenance in the form of :term:`run record`\s that allow consumers of your dataset to recompute a result instead of :dlcmd:`get`\ing it.
 The midterm-project example in section :ref:`yoda_project` has been an example for this.